Black Cat roundabout: 2023–2027 reconstruction

 In February 2019, Highways England announced final route selection to replace the single-carriageway section of the A428 from Caxton Gibbet to the A1, with construction to begin in 2022.

 In March 2021, Highways England signed a contract with Skanska to construct the new road, which it then expected to open to traffic in 2025–2026.

 In December 2023, work began on the new alignment, which replaces the roundabout with a three-level grade-separated junction.

+The scheme forms part of a wider upgrade programme for the east-west route between Cambridge and Milton Keynes, aimed at improving capacity, reducing congestions, and enhancing journey reliability.

-As of August 2025, the new road was anticipated to be ready for traffic in "spring 2027".
+As of August 2025, the existing roundabout remains in operation while construction of the new junction continues, with temporary traffic management measures and diversions in place.
+The scheme is expected to be completed and open to traffic in spring 2027.

+The upgraded junction is commonly referred to in construction updates and marketing materials by National Highways as the Black Cat junction, reflecting the redevelopment from a traditional roundabout into a grade-separated interchange.

 Road numbering

-In September 2021, National Highways announced that this new section of dual carriageway will be designated A421 (and the bypassed sections will be renumbered as A1428 and B1428).
+In September 2021, National Highways announced that this new section of dual carriageway will be designated A421, with the bypassed sections renumbered as A1428 and B1428.